 While the IPNC does not require samples from wineries outside of Oregon, wine submissions from other regions are gladly accepted and will certainly be included in the tasting and selection process.
 Two bottles of the same wine may be shipped to:

 McMinnville, OR 97128

-Please note, these instructions refer to the 2014 winery selection.
-All samples must arrive by December 6, 2013.
-Please do not send your submissions before September 1, 2013.
+Please note, these instructions refer to the 2016 Featured Winery selection.
+All samples must arrive by December 4, 2015.
+Please do not send your submissions before October 1, 2015.
 There can be no exceptions to the December deadline, as the tasting panel will meet soon after that date.
-Samples must be from the 2011 or 2012 vintage.
+Samples must be from the 2013 or 2014 vintage.
 Please limit your submission to ONE selection, as only one wine per winery will be reviewed.
 Samples must be finished and bottled (barrel samples will not be accepted).
-A winery must produce at least 500 cases of Pinot Noir annually (as of the current calendar year) and should have produced at least three commercially available vintages of Pinot Noir.
+To be eligible for participation, a winery must produce at least 500 cases of Pinot noir annually (as of the current calendar year) and should have produced at least three commercially available vintages of Pinot noir.